Early Career Award in Pediatric Pain

 - A copy of the candidate’s Curriculum Vitae, listing all publications with a brief notation of the nominee’s personal contribution under each one

 NOTE: Nominations and all supporting documentation must be submitted in English.
 Nominations are to be in electronic form only, preferably compiled in a single PDF.

 Nominations should be sent by email to the chair of the Paediatric Pain SIG Award Committee, Dr. Lorenzo Fabrizi: firstname.lastname@example.org.

 The e-mail submission should indicate in the subject of the email “Nomination for Early Career Award.”

 Nominees will receive an email confirming receipt of the application.
 If the application is not acknowledged within 7 days please check to make sure that it was received.

-Nominations will be reviewed by members of the SIG Award Committee who will make a recommendation to the SIG Council.
-The recipient of the SIG Award will be notified in January 2022.
-The recipient will have one week to accept the award, confirming that she or he will attend and present a plenary lecture at the virtual 13th International Symposium on Pediatric Pain, 24-27 March, 2022.
+Review process: Nominations will be reviewed by members of the SIG Award Committee who will make a recommendation to the SIG Council.
+The recipient of the SIG Award will be notified at the beginning of March 2023.
+The recipient will have one week to accept the award, confirming that she or he will attend and present a plenary lecture at the 14th International Symposium on Pediatric Pain, 1-4 October, 2023.